 You or your loved one can remain in a sober living home as long as you make a promise that you will remain sober while you are there.
 In general, if you remain abstinent for the longest period of time, your chance of relapsing into drug use will go down over that length of time.

 According to NIDA, those with a substance use disorder are very likely to relapse, but this doesn’t mean that treatment has failed.
 It does mean that the person’s treatment needs to be adjusted.
-Because your loved one will receive additional support in a sober living home along with encouragement to remain in a 12-step program, your loved one is more likely to remain abstinent.
+Because your loved one will receive additional support in a sober living home along with encouragement to remain in a 12-step program, your loved one is more likely to stay abstinent.

 Are Sober Living Homes and Halfway Houses the Same Thing?

-Sober living homes and halfway houses are definitely not the same things.
+Sober-living homes and halfway houses are not the same things.
 A halfway house is called such because it is halfway between incarceration and independent living.
 As was mentioned above, they are run by the BOP, so they are primarily for those currently incarcerated in the prison system.
 The halfway house serves as a place for convicts to go if they are not in a position to support themselves.

 Because convicts have been away from society for a time, they may have difficulties returning to gainful employment, and they may also be homeless.
 Some of this population have a dual diagnosis with a substance use disorder and a mental health disorder.
 The halfway house that you find for your loved one may also provide further addiction treatment.
 Halfway houses typically accept people from drug treatment centers after they complete their programs.
 They are capable of putting their residents through random drug tests and requiring them to do chores or maintain a job.

 People do not enter sober living facilities because they have been ordered to by the BOP.
 They enter the sober living facility voluntarily, so it is not as restrictive as the halfway house.
-Residents don’t have as many rules, but they are encouraged to continue with their 12-step programs and follow the home’s recovery strategies.
+Residents don’t have as many rules but are encouraged to continue with their 12-step programs and follow the home’s recovery strategies.
 Residents may be required to participate in these endeavors at the sober living home.

 In addition to 12-step programs, the sober living facility may require regular drug testing, household chores, following a curfew, and maintaining a commitment to sobriety.
 Some sober living facilities even provide outpatient treatment.
 If so, you or your loved one could receive round-the-clock care from nurses and licensed clinical social workers.